yakworks/gorm-tools/docs/repository/ref.md

 **checkFound(entity, Map params,String domainClassName)** checks does the entity exists, if not throws DomainNotFoundException with human readable error text

-**checkVersion(entity,ver)** checks the passed in version with the version on the entity (entity.version) make sure entity.version is not greater, throws DomainException
+**checkVersion(entity,ver)** checks the passed in version with the version on the entity (entity.version) make sure entity.version is not greater, throws EntityValidationException

 **flush()** flushes the session